RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/docs/goals.md

 the Tree API should be the names used by ooRexx when defining the language.
 But the definition of the language is partial and inconsistent.
-And that's why we need to review and fix it, and that's the purpose of this task force).
+And that's why we need to review and stabilize it
+-- which is the purpose of this task force).

 Fixing ambiguities
 ------------------

-When collecting and reviewing the EBNF definitions, pay special attention to concepts which are ambiguous; this normally correlates with obscurities in the reference books.
+When collecting and reviewing the EBNF definitions, we should pay special attention to concepts which are overloaded or ambiguous; this normally has a correlation with certain obscurities one can find in the reference books.

-For example, "variable reference" appears in "variable reference term" (rexxref 1.11.7) and in the VariableReference class (ib.
-5.4.27): these refer to the same concept.
-Then the same expression appear in Chapter 11,
+For example, the construct "variable reference" appears in "variable reference term" (rexxref 1.11.7) and in the VariableReference class (ib.
+5.4.27): these appearances refer to the same concept.

-_Conditions and Condition Traps_, under the
-description of the NOVALUE condition, which is "raised if an uninitialized variable is used as
+Then the same construction appears in Chapter 11, _Conditions and Condition Traps_, under the description of the NOVALUE condition, which is "raised if an uninitialized variable is used as
 \[... a\] variable reference in an EXPOSE instruction, a PROCEDURE instruction, or a DROP instruction".

 Similarly, error 46 reads 'Invalid variable reference' (Ib., C.1.42): there we learn that "a variable reference" is "a variable whose value is to be used, indicated by its name being enclosed in parentheses", "within an ARG, DROP, EXPOSE, PARSE, PULL, or PROCEDURE instruction".

-These concepts should be given names which are distinct, the rererences should be updated, and the EBNFs, if they exist, should be fixed.
+These concepts should be given names which are distinct, the reference manuals should be updated, and the EBNFs, in the case that they exist, should be fixed accordingly.

 Define some undefined but necessary concepts
 --------------------------------------------